ColbySong/Node_Express_RESTapi/README.md

 ## Mongo Server

 - To start Mongo for Linux `sudo service mongod start`
-- check in /var/log/mongodb/mongod.log for "waiting for connections on port <port>" (
+- check in /var/log/mongodb/mongod.log for "waiting for connections on port <port>" (27017 by default)
 - To stop Mongo `sudo service mongod stop`